ArnoldDP/OStim-Community-Modlist/README.md

 ### Alternate Start

- I didn't go with the generic alternate start because I'm super funny and quirky (I dont want to support Arthmoor any more than I have to).
-Instead, Realm of Lorkhan is used, so make your murderhobo and have fun.
-If you get a message like "OStim not ready for installation", don't worry, its just script lag.
+ I didn't go with the generic alternate start because, instead Realm of Lorkhan is used.
+Explore it a little bit and see what it has to offer!

 ### Hotkeys and Game Settings

  * Audio